SophieU/SophieU/source/about/index.md

 LogRocket:Record videos of user sessions with enhanced logging information.
 Rollbar:Real-time,full-stack error monitoring and debugging for developers.
 Project management:Organize,manage,and track your project with tools that build on top of issues and pull requests.
+GitKraken Glo Boards:Free issue/task tracking boards that sync in real-time with GitHub Issues